Microchip-MPLAB-Harmony/usb_apps_host/apps/hid_basic_mouse_usart/readme.md

 - A commercially available USB Mouse is required to run this demonstration application.
 - Connect the USB Mouse to the connector (J102) using a USB Type-A Female to micro-B male cable  (This cable is not included in the kit).
 - LED0 indicates a Device Connection (Attached device has been successfully enumerated and configured).
 This LED is also toggled on the Mouse Button press event.
 - The demonstration uses the PKOB4 Serial Interface to transfer messages on a PC.

+### <a name="config_24"></a> PIC32CK Curiosity Development Board
+- A commercially available USB Mouse is required to run this demonstration application.
+- Connect the USB Mouse to the USB Type-C connector (J202).
+A USB Type-C to Type-A Female adapter is required to connect the USB device to the board (This adapter is not included in the kit).
+- LED1 indicates a Device Connection (Attached device has been successfully enumerated and configured).
+This LED is also toggled on the Mouse Button press event.
+- The demonstration uses the PKOB4 Serial Interface to transfer messages on a PC.

 ### <a name="config_15"></a> [Curiosity PIC32MZ EF 2.0 Development Board](https://www.microchip.com/Developmenttools/ProductDetails/DM320209)